 In our world of work, the majority of working people are employees.
 The Irish Labour Force Survey 2020 revealed that 2,009,200 persons were classified as employees, while 331,600 people were classified as self-employed.
 A percentage of these self-employed people will be freelancers.
 Legally speaking, being a freelancer and being self-employed are the same, but in practice, freelancers typically work alone, are engaged by clients on a project basis, and sell services rather than products.

-The good news for highly independent and self-motivated souls who are looking for freelance work is that there is tons of opportunity at the moment.
+The good news for highly independent and self-motivated souls who are looking for freelance work is that there is tons of opportunity at the moment to do their best work, without compromising on flexibility.
 Here is our guide to becoming a remote working freelancer.

 Diving straight into the uncertain world of freelancing is a highly risky endeavour.
 It’s wise to start small, both in terms of time and output.
 What are your passions outside of your job; maybe you’re social media savvy, or dabble in graphic design, or get a thrill out of writing.
 These can all be converted into side hustles.